mc12 briefing note

 Trade and health: WTO response to the COVID-19 pandemic

-Discussions facilitated over the past few months by Ambassador David Walker of New Zealand have highlighted the importance of a meaningful and credible outcome on this issue. .
-Ambassador Walker has worked closely with members through different configurations and has led a solutions-oriented, text-based discussion.
+Discussions facilitated by Ambassador David Walker of New Zealand and Ambassador Dacio Castillo of Honduras highlighted the importance of a meaningful and credible outcome on this issue.
+Both ambassadors worked closely with members through different configurations in solutions-oriented, text-based discussions.

-To this end, a framework has been proposed which would guide the WTO's work and help to render the multilateral trading system more resilient and better prepared for futures crises.
+To this end, members negotiated a framework which would guide the WTO's work and help to render the multilateral trading system more resilient and better prepared for futures crises.

-The framework could enable members to better leverage the knowledge generated by the networks established by Director-General Ngozi Okonjo-Iweala to coordinate efforts among relevant international organizations, development agencies, civil society and businesses and to better harness the WTO Secretariat's work in support of the members.
+The framework will enable members to better leverage the knowledge generated by the networks established by Director-General Ngozi Okonjo-Iweala to coordinate discussions among relevant international organizations, development agencies, civil society and businesses and to better harness the WTO Secretariat's work in support of the members.

-Members have recognized and expressed support for the WTO Director-General's contribution to making the WTO part of an integrated global response to the pandemic.
-Continuing and intensifying the collaboration with other international organizations through initiatives such as the Multilateral Leaders' Task Force on COVID-19 led by the heads of the International Monetary Fund, World Bank Group, World Health Organization and World Trade Organization has been encouraged.
+They encouraged continuing and intensifying collaboration with other international organizations through initiatives such as the Multilateral Leaders' Task Force on COVID-19 led by the heads of the International Monetary Fund, World Bank Group, World Health Organization and World Trade Organization.

-One of the most effective means of addressing this crisis is through timely, accurate information.
-This is why the WTO created a dedicated page on its website.
+Recognizing the need to address the COVID-19 crisis through timely, accurate information, the WTO created a dedicated page on its website.
 It provides up-to-the minute trade-related information including relevant notifications by WTO members, the impact the virus has had on exports and imports and how WTO activities have been affected by the pandemic.

 The WTO has also been monitoring COVID-19 related trade-restricting and facilitating measures imposed by the Group of 20 leading economies (G20) as well as the WTO membership as a whole through its biannual trade monitoring reports.

-In parallel to the process facilitated by Ambassador Walker, members have been seeking convergence on how best to use the global intellectual property (IP) system to tackle COVID-19 in the context of the Council for Trade-Related Aspects of Intellectual Property Rights (TRIPS).
+Since October 2020, members tried to seek convergence on how best to use the global intellectual property (IP) system to tackle COVID-19 in the context of the Council for Trade-Related Aspects of Intellectual Property Rights (TRIPS).

-Over the past year, members have engaged in discussions based on various texts.
-On 15-16 October 2020, India and South Africa introduced at the TRIPS Council document IP/C/W/669 requesting a waiver from certain provisions of the TRIPS Agreement for the prevention, containment and treatment of COVID-19.
-The proposal has since been co-sponsored by the delegations of Kenya, Eswatini, Mozambique, Pakistan, Bolivia, Venezuela, Mongolia, Zimbabwe, Egypt, the African Group, the LDC Group, the Maldives, Fiji, Namibia, Vanuatu, Indonesia and Jordan.
+Discussion started on 15-16 October 2020, when India and South Africa introduced at the TRIPS Council document IP/C/W/669 requesting a waiver from certain provisions of the TRIPS Agreement for the prevention, containment and treatment of COVID-19.

-Since the introduction of the document, discussions have taken place in various formal and informal TRIPS Council meetings.
-Delegations have exchanged views, asked questions, sought clarifications and provided replies, clarifications, and information on the waiver request.
-On 21 May 2021, the co-sponsors issued a revised proposal which was circulated in document IP/C/W/669/Rev.1 and on 29 September 2021 they circulated a summary of their interventions in document IP/C/W/684.
+On 21 May 2021 the co-sponsors issued a revised proposal which was circulated in document IP/C/W/669/Rev.1 and on 29 September 2021 they circulated a summary of their interventions in document IP/C/W/684.

-All delegations remain committed to the common goal of providing timely and secure access to high-quality, safe, efficacious and affordable vaccines and medicines for all, but discussions have shown that disagreement persists on the fundamental question of whether a waiver is the appropriate and most effective way to address the shortage and inequitable distribution of and access to vaccines and other COVID-related products.
+All delegations remained committed to the common goal of providing timely and secure access to high-quality, safe, efficacious and affordable vaccines and medicines for all, but discussions showed that disagreement persisted on the fundamental question of whether a waiver is the appropriate and most effective way to address the shortage and inequitable distribution of and access to vaccines and other COVID-related products.

-In addition, a proposal (IP/C/W/681) for a draft General Council declaration on the TRIPS Agreement and Public Health in the circumstances of a pandemic, issued by the European Union, has also been discussed in meetings since its circulation on 21 June 2021.
+In addition, a proposal (IP/C/W/681) for a draft General Council declaration on the TRIPS Agreement and Public Health in the circumstances of a pandemic, issued by the European Union, was also discussed in meetings since its circulation on 21 June 2021.

 Non-violation and situation complaints

-WTO members have agreed on a draft ministerial decision on so-called non-violation and situation complaints (NVSCs) in the area of intellectual property (IP).
-The decision is expected to be adopted at MC12.
+WTO members agreed in advance of MC12 on a draft ministerial decision on so-called non-violation and situation complaints (NVSCs) in the area of intellectual property (IP).
+The decision was adopted at MC12.

-Under the draft decision, the TRIPS Council would be asked to continue its discussions on this issue and to make recommendations to the 13th WTO Ministerial Conference.
+Under the draft decision, the TRIPS Council was asked to continue its discussions on this issue and to make recommendations to the 13th WTO Ministerial Conference.
 In the meantime, members would refrain from bringing such cases to the dispute settlement system.